OSGeo/gdal/doc/source/drivers/vector/ngw.rst

 -  DELLAYER: layer_name; - delete layer with layer_name.
 -  DELETE FROM layer_name; - delete any features from layer with layer_name.
--  DELETE FROM layer_name WHERE feild = value; - delete features from layer with layer_name and where clause.
+-  DELETE FROM layer_name WHERE field = value; - delete features from layer with layer_name and where clause.
 -  DROP TABLE layer_name; - delete layer with layer_name.
 -  ALTER TABLE src_layer RENAME TO dst_layer; - rename layer.